-This video shows the OASIS Implant being used in combination with the laser Polygon400 to deliver targeted optogenetic stimulation to different parts of the cortex of a freely-behaving mouse that in turn elicits different behaviours (Courtesy of Dr. Zhigang He and Noaf Alwahab, Harvard Medical School).
+This video shows an OASIS Implant system equipped with Mightex’s laser Polygon400, used to investigate the behavior of a freely-bahaving mouse.
+The system is capable of delivering precision targeted optogenetic stimulation to different parts of the cortex, and such stimulation in turn elicits different behaviours (Courtesy of Dr. Zhigang He and Noaf Alwahab, Harvard Medical School).

 Reconfigurable for Different Experiments

 The OASIS Implant is a highly versatile and fully reconfigurable platform that can meet both your current and your future freely-behaving optogenetic and imaging needs with single-neuron resolution.
 Please see below for an outline of the OASIS Implant components.

 The OASIS Implant has two illumination ports, each of which supports multiple light sources with different colors.
 This enables researchers to adapt the OASIS Implant to suit their specific imaging and optogenetic applications.

 The OASIS Implant is compatible with any light source (e.g. LED’s, lasers, and halogen lamps etc.) via a lightguide or a fiber.
 Mightex’s market-leading Polygon400 Patterned Illuminator is also compatible with the OASIS Implant, enabling researchers to selectively target/stimulate neurons or areas of interest in vivo, both in deep brain and in the cortex region.